cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/08_scheduling-affinity.md

                       - fire
               topologyKey: "kubernetes.io/hostname"
 ```

+Apply it to your cluster.

 ```bash
 kubectl create -f water.yaml
 ```

-3. Verify that the Pods `water` are not on the same node like the node `fire`
+## 3. Verify that the Pods `water` are not on the same node like the node `fire`

 ```bash
 kubectl get pods -o wide
 ```